hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 create
 temporary table simplifying query planner's job, and delete them when job finishes.

-A better alternative to a non-temporary derived is a materialized view, which is basically a table that knows how to refresh its data.
+A better alternative to a non-temporary derived table is a materialized view, which is basically a table that knows how to refresh its data.
 Materialized view is read-only.
 You can write only to underlying tables.
 On refresh, it runs the queries by which it was created.